decentraland/bronzeage-editor/README.md

 Have fun!

 # Feedback and support
-For get help and give feebdack [join our slack](https://rauchg-slackin-ueglzmcnsv.now.sh/) and talk to the development team.
+For get help and give feedback [join our slack](https://rauchg-slackin-ueglzmcnsv.now.sh/) and talk to the development team.
 You can also report bugs by [opening a github issue](https://github.com/decentraland/bronzeage-editor/issues/new).

 # Music Credits